0cjs/sedoc/8bit/kyo85/basic.md

   workspace does not change.
 - `LOAD "fname.xx"` when _xx_ is not a `.BA` file will wipe the current workspace, replacing it with the ASCII load.
+- `NEW` will switch back to the unnamed workspace and clear it, leaving the previous workspace as it was (unless it was already the unnamed workspace).

 File management commands:
 - `MERGE "[dev:]fname"` merges another file into the current workspace.